-Intimately focused on a handful of characters, with a single fantastical event setting up its direct narrative through-line, this feature plays like a novella, or a short film, or both -- it's the kind of piece that was once the bread-and-butter of PBS' "American Playhouse" anthology series.
-And while "Petite Maman" is a vastly different from than "Portrait," it furthers writer-director Sciamma's reputation as a storyteller with a keen understanding of character and human emotion.
+Intimately focused on a handful of characters, with a single fantastical event setting up its direct narrative through-line, this feature plays like a novella, or a short film, or both — it’s the kind of piece that was once the bread-and-butter of PBS’ “American Playhouse” anthology series.
+And while “Petite Maman” is a vastly different film than “Portrait,” it furthers writer-director Sciamma’s reputation as a storyteller with a keen understanding of character and human emotion.

 The film opens with young Nelly (Joséphine Sanz) bidding farewell to the residents of a nursing home where her namesake grandmother has just died.
 This passing is devastating for Nelly’s mother, Marion (Nina Meurisse), a woman given to moments of melancholy even under normal circumstances.
 Nelly and Marion go to clean out the old woman’s house, where Marion talks about details of growing up, including the tree fort she built out of branches in the nearby woods.